 Discover a brand-new cheap source of electricity that does not emit greenhouse gases.
 Some speculate that such a breakthrough could be nuclear fusion or thorium-based nuclear fission.
 Decide when the breakthrough occurs, its initial cost relative to coal, and how long the delays in commercialization and scale up would be.

-- Research and development into new technologies such as thorium fission or fusion.
+- Research and development, or other investment into new energy supply technologies such as thorium fission or nuclear fusion.

 |status quo||breakthrough||huge breakthrough|

 The path to deployment will take some time after the success of the technology in the laboratory: commercialization (set at 10 years, roughly the same amount of time that Uranium-based fission took), planning (2 years) and construction (5 years).
 Then the new energy source must compete with other energy sources.